delankallen/FSharpAutomationExample/README.md

 This will clone the framework submodule.

-After cloning the repository navigate to the root of the project and run:

-    dotnet build

 # Running Tests

 Tests are ran with the dotnet cli.
-While in the directory
+While in the root directory

     dotnet test